 This page explains how to set up mail alerts.
 Email notifications are an integral part of Dating Pro.
 They convey important information, drive activity and site visits, and strengthen relationships with users.
 Notifications are sent to different users independently of each other when an event happens on the site.
 For example, 'the email has changed', 'a user left you a new message', etc.

-Notifications sent from your site to site members are managed in Content > Mail alerts (/admin/notifications/index/).
+Email notifications sent from your site to members are managed in Content > Mail alerts (

 SMTP, short for Simple Mail Transfer Protocol, is used when email is delivered from an email client, such as Outlook Express, to an email server or when email is delivered from one email server to another.
 SMTP server is responsible for sending your site’s alerts, emails, contact forms, newsletters.

 Usually hosting companies use default setting for SMTP – localhost, port 25.
 If that’s the case, leave this section as it is now.
-Otherwise contact your hosting service provider for the correct info and insert it into corresponding fields.
+Otherwise, contact your hosting provider to find out which mail protocol is used on your server, along with SMTP host, port, etc, and insert it into corresponding fields.

 Send a test email to any email address to test if everything is ok.
 If you receive the test email, it means that your SMTP server works fine and you are all set!

-You will find all email alerts that can be sent by the system in section Content > Mail alerts > Alerts (/admin/notifications/index/):
+You will find all email alerts that can be sent by the system in section Content > Mail alerts > Alerts (